amida-tech/recruitment-registry/api/README.md

 * `rr_section`table includes an integer array type column named `indices`.
 A seperate table can be used instead.
 Code need to be updated acccordingly.
 * `answer` data access object (answer.dao.js) uses Postgres `to_char` function in one of the queries.
 This function needs to be replaced by equivalent.

+## Resources

+Primary resources are questions, answers, surveys and consent documents.
+All the other resources are axulliary in nature to support the primary resources.

+#### Question

+This is a question centric design where all participant information (except login) is obtained from answers to some question.
+Questions are stand alone and can be shared between surveys.
+Currently four types of questions are supported

+- 'text': These are free text questions.
+- 'bool': These are yes/no questions
+- 'choice': These are multiple choice questions from which a single selection needs to be made.
+- 'choices': These are multi answer questions where participants can make multiple selections from multiple choices.
+Additional free text components can be also specified for this type to collect additional information from participants that is not covered by the choices.

 ## API

 [swagger.json](./swagger.json) describes the API.
 You can view by various swagger tools.

-When the server running `/doc` path serves API user interface (`localhost:9005/docs` for default settings).
+When the server is running `/doc` path serves API user interface (`localhost:9005/docs` for default settings).

 ## Database Design